Penny (The Big Bang Theory): Family

-In "The Maternal Capacitance", when first meeting Leonard's Mother, Penny reveals that her father Wyatt (Keith Carradine) tried to raise her like a boy, which is a source of pain for her, leading her to have father issues.
+In "The Maternal Capacitance", when first meeting Leonard's mother, Penny reveals that her father Wyatt (Keith Carradine) tried to raise her like a boy, which is a source of pain for her, leading her to have father issues.
 When she and Leonard begin dating, Wyatt comes to appreciate that she is dating an accomplished academic, rather than an uneducated hick, so much so that when he visits Penny in the fourth-season episode "The Boyfriend Complexity" following her and Leonard's breakup, it is revealed that she has not revealed the breakup to her father.
 When she later informs Wyatt of the breakup, Wyatt secretly encourages Leonard to not give up on her.

 In an early episode, Penny talked to Raj about her sister having shot her brother-in-law.
 In another episode, Penny accompanied the men to the comic book store to shop for a gift for her 13-year-old nephew.
-In "The Boyfriend Complexity" (4–9), Wyatt (Penny's father) tells Leonard he wants grandchildren one day, "and I want them to grow up on a house without wheels".
+In "The Boyfriend Complexity" (4–9), Wyatt tells Leonard he wants grandchildren one day, "and I want them to grow up on a house without wheels".
 In "The Dumpling Paradox", Penny has an unwanted guest, Christy, staying with her who had slept with her brother while being engaged to her cousin, saying, "she's kind of family".
 Christy knows Penny from back in Omaha and, according to Penny, she slept with nearly every man in the city, earning her the nickname "Whore of Omaha".
 While staying with Penny, Christy sleeps with Howard.

 In the fifth-season episode "The Pulled Groin Extrapolation", after Penny quickly grabs and eats the last dumpling of a group dinner after a brief disagreement over who should get it, Sheldon makes the sarcastic comment, "I've seen pictures of your mother.
 Keep eating", a reference to Penny's mother's weight, that clearly unsettles her.
-In "The Flaming Spittoon Acquisition", Penny confesses to Bernadette that her mother smoked pot while she was pregnant with her.
+In "The Flaming Spittoon Acquisition", Penny confesses to Bernadette that her mother smoked pot while pregnant with Penny.